LateralView/backend-skel/README.md

 * **Apidoc Folder** -> Auto-generated API documentation.
 * **.env** -> Backend configuration depending on the environment (ouside the repo, you must create the file).
 * **.env.test** -> Environment variables for tests.
-* **gruntfile.js** -> Grunt configuration.
-Run tasks and create config files depending on the environment.
 * **server.js** -> Express server.

 ### App